-20. Fangneng H, Rogers LB and Xiaoyi W (2007): Resistance of sugarcane borer to Bacillus thuringiensis Cry1Ab toxin.
+21. Fangneng H, Rogers LB and Xiaoyi W (2007): Resistance of sugarcane borer to Bacillus thuringiensis Cry1Ab toxin.
 Entomologia Experimentalis et Applicata 124(1):117-123.

 The sugarcane borer, Diatraea saccharalis (F.) (Lepidoptera: Crambidae), strain (F52-3-R) was developed from F3 survivors of a single-pair mating on commercial Cry1Ab Bacillus thuringiensis (Bt) corn plants in the greenhouse.
 The susceptibility of a Bt-susceptible and the F52-3-R strain of D. saccharalis to trypsin-activated Cry1Ab toxin was determined in a laboratory bioassay.
-Neonate-stage larvae were fed a meridic diet incorporating Cry1Ab toxin at a concentration range of 0.0625 to 32 μg g"1.
+Neonate-stage larvae were fed a meridic diet incorporating Cry1Ab toxin at a concentration range of 0.0625 to 32 μg g-1.
 Larval mortality, larval weight, and number of surviving larvae that did not gain significant weight (<0.1 mg per larva) were recorded on the 7th day after inoculation.
 The F52-3-R strain demonstrated a significant level of resistance to the activated Cry1Ab toxin.
-Larval mortality of the Bt-susceptible strain increased in response to higher concentrations of Cry1Ab toxin, exceeding 75% at 32 μg g-1, whereas mortality of the F52-3-R strain was below 8% across all Cry1Ab concentrations.
-Using a measure of practical mortality (larvae either died or gained no weight), the median lethal concentration (LC{50}) of the F52-3-R strain was 102-fold greater than that of the Bt-susceptible insects.
+Larval mortality of the Bt-susceptible strain increased in response to higher concentrations of Cry1Ab toxin, exceeding 75% at 32 μg g"1, whereas mortality of the F52-3-R strain was below 8% across all Cry1Ab concentrations.
+Using a measure of practical mortality (larvae either died or gained no weight), the median lethal concentration (LC{so}) of the F52-3-R strain was 102-fold greater than that of the Bt-susceptible insects.
 Larval growth of both Bt-susceptible and F52-3-R strains was inhibited on Cry1Ab-treated diet, but the inhibition of the F52-3-R strain was significantly less than that of the Btsusceptible insects.
 These results confirm that the survival of the F52-3-R strain on commercial Bt corn plants was related to Cry1Ab protein resistance and suggest that this strain may have considerable value in studying resistance management strategies for Bt corn.

-21. Wang, S., Just, D. R. and Pinstrup-Andersen, P. (2006): 'Tarnishing Silver Bullets: BtTechnology Adoption, Bounded Rationality and the Outbreak of Secondary Pest Infestations in China', paper presented at the American Agricultural Economics Association Meeting, Long Beach, California, USA, 'Bt Cotton and Secondary Pests', International Journal of Biotechnology 10(2-3): 113-21 of Bt technology in China.
+Wang, S., Just, D. R. and Pinstrup-Andersen, P. (2006): 'Tarnishing Silver Bullets: BtTechnology Adoption, Bounded Rationality and the Outbreak of Secondary Pest Infestations in China', paper presented at the American Agricultural Economics Association Meeting, Long Beach, California, USA, 'Bt Cotton and Secondary Pests', International Journal of Biotechnology 10(2-3): 113-21

+As with other technologies, adoption of Bt seed requires technology specific knowledge.
+Growing secondary pest populations have slowly eroded the benefits of Bt technology in China.
 We illustrate the effects of introducing Bt technology among farmers with an imperfect knowledge of secondary pest problems using a simple dynamic model.
 The stochastic dominance tests based on primary household data from 1999-2001 and 2004 in China provide strong evidence that secondary pests, if unanticipated, could completely erode all benefits from Bt cotton cultivation.
 Our empirical tests also suggest that planting refuge concurrent with Bt adoption provides for the sustainable development of Bt technology.